MaximilianAlgehed/MaximilianAlgehed.github.io/index.md

 # Maximilian Alghed

 This is, in some sense, my personal home-page.
+It's the place where I keep things which might be of some interest to you.

 ## Projects
 [Here](projects.html) you will find a (somewhat) up to date list